Making assistive technology decisions: assistive technology for students who are deaf or hard of hearing

 Who should attend

-People working in further and higher education with an interest in assistive technology and empowering deaf and hard of hearing students.
-This will likely include, but is not restricted to, people working in roles such as: disability adviser, needs assessor, assistive technologist, student support adviser, teaching assistant, or lecturer.
+This course is ideal for professionals working in further and higher education with an interest in assistive technology and empowering deaf and hard of hearing students.
+Roles that would benefit from this course (but are not restricted to) include:

 Course objectives